Injection is one method for boosting the moisture content of a brisket and can go a very long way toward preventing turning out boot leather.

 Which Part of the Brisket Should be Injected?

-Although if you have a full packer brisket, all parts can benefit, the flat benefits the most as it’s the leanest part and therefore the most likely to dry out during cooking.
+Although if you have a full packer brisket all parts can benefit, as discussed in our article on the brisket point vs flat, the flat benefits the most as it’s the leanest part and therefore the most likely to dry out during cooking.